Chikahoki Falls, Otter Hole, and a 360° view from Wyanokie High Point, including NYC on a clear day.

 Map:

 Note!
-The trail map on the NJ State Park site (version dated 7/19) has the location of Wyanokie High Point in the totally wrong spot, putting after the intersection with the WHITE (Lower) trail.
+The current Northern New Jersey Highlands Trails Map (2021 edition), and the trail map (version dated 7/19) on the NJ State Park site are no longer accurate.
+In addition, the NJ State Park site’s map has the location of Wyanokie High Point in the totally wrong spot, putting after the intersection with the WHITE (Lower) trail.

 Related: Waterfalls in NJ / Best Waterfall Hikes in NJ